paulmarniquet/paulmarniquet/README.md

 ### hello, i'm paul ! 🌻

 A french web developer based in the south of France. :fr:
-- 💻 Currently, i'm learning Nuxt.js by working on a project called [ogee](https://ogee.pro) which is a Open Graph Image generator. <br> Apart from learning projects, I aim to work on projects that truly resonate with me.
+- 💻 Currently, i'm learning Nuxt.js by working on a project called [Bocca](https://bocca.dev) which is a Speech-to-Text desktop App handled by AI. <br> Apart from learning projects, I aim to work on projects that truly resonate with me.
 - 🎵 On the other hand, i am passionate about music, especially rap.
 You can find my project on my [Spotify](https://open.spotify.com/artist/1QPBg1Edvg3dd0IudyCXBS).

 - if you want to know more about my projects, you can check my [website](https://www.paulmarniquet.fr/).